RedyAu/RedyAu/README.md

 # Hello!

-I am Benedek Fodor, an Electrical Engineering student at Obuda University from Hungary, Budapest, specialized in Communication Engineering, Media Technology.
+I am Benedek Fodor, an Electrical Engineering graduate of Obuda University from Hungary, Budapest, specialized in Communication Engineering, Media Technology.

 I've been working since February 2022 as a Developer and Studio Technician at the [E-Learning Office of Obuda University](https://github.com/mos-eisley/).